 After the broadcast, the Spivey’s Corner community, then only forty-eight residents, followed suit.
 The first event attracted over 2,000 people to Sampson County in June 1969.
 Time, the Associated Press, and numerous other media outlets provided press coverage.
 Dewey Jackson, the festival’s first champion, hollered a version of “What a Friend We Have in Jesus.”
 President Richard Nixon sent him a congratulatory note.

-Although Spivey’s Corner remains a small community, it hosts an event that currently attracts anywhere from 2,000 to 3,000 tourists.
-Television shows such as The Tonight Show and magazines such as Sports Illustrated have featured event contestants and winners and have thereby increased the event’s popularity.
-The National Hollerin’ Contest is an annual event, held on the third Saturday in June.
-According to Craig Stinson, the contest’s central goal is to continue “the art of hollering alive in the state and raising funds for the Spivey’s Corner Volunteer Fire Department.”
+Television shows such as The Tonight Show and magazines such as Sports Illustrated have featured event contestants and winners and increased the event’s popularity.
+The National Hollerin’ Contest was an annual event, held on the third Saturday in June.
+According to Craig Stinson, the contest’s central goal was to continue “the art of hollering alive in the state and raising funds for the Spivey’s Corner Volunteer Fire Department.”
+However, in the 2000s hollering started to “fade as a tradition,” says Jeremy Markovich of Our State.
+So the last contest was in 2016.